tinygo-org/bluetooth/examples/webbluetooth/README.md

 Both `wasm.wasm` and `wasm_exec.js` are build output, so git ignores them.

+## Test with a peripheral

+Run one of these examples on a second machine, because a Bluetooth adapter cannot connect to itself.
+Linux and Windows can be a peripheral. macOS cannot.

+* `go run ./examples/device-information` gives the values that the Device Information panel shows.
+* `go run ./examples/battery` gives the Battery Level notifications that the Notifications panel uses by default.

 ## JavaScript API

 The module sets `globalThis.ble`, then calls `globalThis.onBleReady` if the page gives that function.
 Define `onBleReady` before you start the module.